-UN inter-agency pooled funds always operate as a pass-through mechanism, and include pass-through Joint Programmes (JPs), One Funds and multi donor trust funds (MDTFs).
+UN inter-agency pooled funds always operate as a pass-through mechanism, and include pass-through Joint Programmes (JPs), and Multi Donor Trust Funds (MDTFs).
 Organizations must only report revenue to the CEB Secretariat when the organization is acting as a fund implementer.
 Revenue from UN pooled funds that is received as a fund administrator and then transferred to another organization who will act as the fund implementer must not be reported.
+Revenue from UN pooled funds that is retained as a fee for the fund administrator's services, such as the Administrative Agent fee, is the only portion that needs to be reported, notably as other revenue - other UN entities.